dnlnln/sql-server-samples/samples/databases/wide-world-importers/documentation/wwi-oltp-htap-catalog.md

 |Reports|All access to the database from Reporting Services reports is through this schema.|
 |PowerBI|All access to the database from the Power BI dashboards via the Enterprise Gateway is through this schema.|

+Note that the Reports and PowerBI schemas are not used in the initial release of the sample database.
+However, all Reporting Services and Power BI samples built on top of this database are encouraged to use these schemas.

 ### Development schemas

 Special-purpose schemas